iamdroppy/DomainKnock/README.md

    - [ ] Multitasking scan
    - [ ] Custom headers (currently, it is hardcoded with HTTP's most required headers by webservers)
    - [ ] Better output
+   - [ ] HTTP/2 and HTTP/3 - currently --http2 attempts to write HTTP/2 instead of HTTP/1.1.
+WHICH IS NOT THE SOLUTION FOR HTTP/2, rather a bypass for **some** reverse proxies.